madscientistninja/jgglb/README.md

 This is still being finished.

-My goal is to create a android app by Octorber the 13th.
+My goal is to create a android app by October the 13th.
 Based on this.